Does artificial intelligence need rules? – The AI Report: Regulation for protection or as a brake on innovation? – Image: Xpert.Digital

 Cooperation between politics, science and business

-The value of ethics, privacy and transparency
+The value of ethics, data protection and transparency

 Data protection and transparency as pillars of development